Prototype filter: Low-pass prototype

+Filter types with adjustable ripple can not be easily tabulated as such as they depend on more than just the impedance and frequency.

 Frequency scaling

 The prototype filter is scaled to the frequency required with the following transformation:

 where ωc′ is the value of the frequency parameter (e.g. cut-off frequency) for the prototype and ωc is the desired value.
 So if ωc′ = 1 then the transfer function of the filter is transformed as:

 It can readily be seen that to achieve this, the non-resistive components of the filter must be transformed by: